Youth Food Program

 Meeting the nutritional needs of children throughout Milwaukee County at no cost!

-Did you know we provide infant formula, cereal and baby food to Head Start and daycare centers in Milwaukee County?
+Did you know the Social Development Commission (SDC)’s Youth Food Program provides infant formula, cereal and baby food to Head Start and daycare centers in Milwaukee County?
 Do you know a child who attends an after-school program?
-We probably provide their meal too.
+SDC probably provides their meals too.

 For a reasonable cost, we also serve meals to private schools and programs.

-In 1970, SDC’s Youth Food Program began serving lunch and dinner to needy children.
+In 1970, SDC’s Youth Food Program began serving lunch and dinner to children in need.
 Our goal was simple – contribute to the growth and development of Milwaukee County’s children by providing meals to satisfy basic nutritional needs.

 As the number of hungry children grew, so did we.